 Gold rush at Turkish bazaar a test of trust for lowly lira

-The day after Ayhan bought his gold on Aug 6, the lira hit a historic low and has remained skittish since, laying bare concerns that Turkey’s reserves have been badly depleted by market interventions, which are showing signs of fizzling out.
+The day after Ayhan bought his gold on Aug.
+6, the lira hit a historic low and remains skittish, laying bare concerns that Turkey’s reserves have been badly depleted by market interventions, which are showing signs of fizzling out.

-Turks have traditionally used gold as savings and there may be as much as 5,000 tonnes of it “under mattresses”, with more added after the recent buying spree, Mehmet Ali Yildirimturk, deputy head of an Istanbul gold shops association, said.
+Turks traditionally use gold for savings and there may be 5,000 tons of it “under mattresses,” with more added after the recent buying spree, Mehmet Ali Yildirimturk, deputy head of an Istanbul gold shops association, said.

-Although bullion has never been more expensive, vendors at the Grand Bazaar said almost no one is coming to sell their gold jewellery.
+Although bullion has never been more expensive, vendors at the Grand Bazaar said almost no one was selling their gold jewelry.
 There are only buyers.

 There is no evidence suggesting people are about to pull savings from banks, and this week the lira has hovered around 7.3 versus the dollar, although it remains among the worst emerging-market performers this year.

-Given foreign investors now have only a small stake in Turkish assets, they say the key for President Tayyip Erdogan’s government is convincing Turks and local businesses to stop turning to the perceived stability of dollars and gold.
+Given foreign investors now have only a small stake in Turkish assets, they say the key for President Recep Tayyip Erdogan’s government is convincing Turks to stop turning to the perceived stability of dollars and gold.

-Gold rush at Turkish bazaar a test of trust for lowly lira, Reuters, Aug 14
+Gold rush at Turkish bazaar a test of trust for lowly lira, Arabnews, Aug 17